 France utilizes a progressive tax rate that depends on the income per “parts” in a household.
 Each adult counts as one part.
 Children also count as parts — an employee’s first two children equal to 0.5, then each additional child equals one whole part.
 Employers don’t have to worry about income tax returns, as employees manage it directly.
 You’ll pay your employees the net salary before income taxes.

-France Payroll Options
+France Payroll Options for Companies

 You can find the best fit for your business among numerous France payroll options.
 You can set up your payroll: